Easy Instant Pot congee! Comforting and delicious rice porridge in minutes. Make it with chicken, ground pork, or go meatless by using mushrooms.

 Congee Toppings

 The list of toppings and condiments is endless.
-But here are my personal favorite:
+But here are my personal favorites:

 Storage and Shelf-life